Skip to main content

 I think about AI powered marketing in three levels:

 3. Agentic execution.
 AI takes a strategic goal, breaks it into tactical objectives, decomposes those into weekly tasks, then completes the tasks using your connected tools, with human oversight at decision points.
 It plans, it does, it reports back.
+Almost nobody is here yet, which is exactly why we built it.

 Most marketing teams are stuck at level one.
 They’ve bolted AI writing tools onto their existing stack and the team is still coordinating everything manually, still building every workflow, still reviewing every output.